 AAA batteries are among the top 5 highly in-demand power cells.
 These 5 most wanted power solutions are AA, AAA, C, D, and 9V batteries as they are commonly used for domestic, industrial, and even general purpose.
-So, what is a Triple A battery?
-How is it different from a Double A battery or the other cells?
+So, what is a Triple-A battery?
+How is it different from a Double-A battery or the other cells?

 In this article, I am going to give you the compact yet complete guide to AAA batteries for all your battery requirements for various applications and devices for your home, office, business, or any industry and individual needs.

-AAA batteries are smaller than AA cells.
+AAA batteries are smaller than AA battery cells.
 A single cell has a dimension of 44.5 mm in length and 10.5 mm in diameter.
 Its weight, nominal voltage, and battery designations or technical names vary on the specific battery chemistry.
 These can be both disposable and rechargeable batteries.
-These can be used as a single cell or in multiple cells, depending on a particular battery requirement of your specific devices and applications.
+These can be used as a single cell or in multiple cells, depending on the particular battery requirement of your specific devices and applications.

 AAA BATTERY TYPES

-Primary or disposable batteries are the ones that are disposed after it has been used for certain period as indicated by the manufacturer.
+Primary or disposable batteries are the ones that are disposed of after it has been used for a certain period as indicated by the manufacturer.
 It cannot be recharged using a charger.
 These are somewhat cheaper than rechargeable ones.
 However, the regular battery replacement and shelf life may affect the costs or your own budget.
 Batteries of such chemistry as Zinc-carbon and Lithium Iron Disulfide (Li-FeS2) are solely primary variants.
 Alkaline batteries have primary variants, too, while some are rechargeable ones.

 Primary batteries are your on-the-go, ready-to-use batteries for your portable devices whether you are outdoors or just staying indoors.
 Some consumers do not have to worry about using disposable batteries as some highly authentic brands can last for up to 10 years or even more.